This article can also be found in the Premium Editorial Download "Storage magazine: How HP is reloading its storage strategy."

 So, do DBAs want to be storage administrators?
 Probably not.
-However, as a storage admin, you'll need to decide what DBAs expect from detached storage and how involved they want
+However, as a storage admin, you'll need to decide what DBAs expect from detached storage

 To start, DBAs and storage administrators were asked to rate the following criteria on a scale of one to 10, with one being "No concern" and 10 being "Highest concern."
 The criteria included: